fccvzla/PPlessons/README.md

 * **Topics**: Includes a set of separate folders with the topics available to learn, and every topic folder includes inside a readme explaining the topic, and *examples* and *exercises* folder with their instructions.

-* **examples**: Inside this folder you will find a *README.md* with the example index and what every example teach or achive.
+* **examples**: Inside this folder you will find a *README.md* with the example index and what every example teach or achieve.
 Also the example files.

 * **exercises**:: Inside this folder you will find a *README.md* with exercises index and what every exercise teach or achieve.
 Also exercises files.